kvsketch/odin-recipes/README.md

 # odin-recipes
-# This is a project to practice and devlope my HTML skills for the Odin Project!
+# This is a project to practice and develope my HTML skills for the Odin Project!